-Laying down not only detailed provisions relating to reduced carbon emissions but also setting quantitative limits for certain biofuels may be considered as an unnecessary administrative burden with little value added in the case of a country endowed with forest resources and already applying strict agricultural and forestry policies and thus likely to be using these resources for biofuel production as one way of reaching climate targets.
+Setting detailed provisions for carbon emissions reduction and establishing quantitative biofuel limits can be seen as an unnecessary administrative burden with limited added value.
+This is particularly the case for countries rich in forest resources that already enforce strict agricultural and forestry policies and thus likely to be using these resources for biofuel production as one way of reaching climate targets.
 Such a quantitative restriction would be readily apparent and easily applicable for jurisdictions where the forestry sector is smaller or less sustainable and more biofuel would derive from land use changes.
 A policy maker assessing the fuels to be covered by a carbon tax thus may need to consider restrictions that may occur from other parts of the country's legislation, such as sustainability criteria, ways to fulfill national climate targets and competition law.
 In particular this may give rise to interaction and conflict if the same rules should apply to multiple jurisdictions.
 Moreover, concerns relating to the distortion of competition can give rise to derogations and thus place additional burden on administration and companies alike.
-At the same time it may undermine the environmental effectiveness of the tax measure.
+At the same time, it may undermine the environmental effectiveness of the tax measure.